Prussian Army: Bulwark of conservatism

 At the end of 1848, Frederick William finally issued the Constitution of the Kingdom of Prussia.
 The liberal opposition secured the creation of a parliament, but the constitution was largely a conservative document reaffirming the monarchy's predominance.
 The army was a praetorian guard outside of the constitution, subject only to the king.
 The Prussian Minister of War was the only soldier required to swear an oath defending the constitution, leading ministers such as Strotha, Bonin and Waldersee to be criticized by either the king or the parliament, depending on their political views.
-The army's budget had to be approved by the Lower House of Parliament.
+The army's budget had to be approved by the Prussian House of Representatives.
 Novels and memoirs glorifying the army, especially its involvement in the Napoleonic Wars, began to be published to sway public opinion.
 The defeat at Olmütz of the liberals' plan to unite Germany through Prussia encouraged reactionary forces.
 In 1856 during peacetime Prussian Army consisted of 86,436 infantrymen, 152 cavalry squadrons and 9 artillery regiments.

-After Frederick William IV suffered a stroke, his brother William I became regent (1857) and king (1861–88).
+After Frederick William IV suffered a stroke, his brother William I became regent (1858) and king (1861–88).
 He desired to reform the army, which conservatives such as Roon considered to have degraded since 1820 because of liberalism.
 The king wanted to expand the army—while the populace had risen from 10 million to 18 million since 1820, the annual army recruits had remained 40,000.
 Although Bonin opposed Roon's desired weakening of the Landwehr, William I was alarmed by the nationalistic Second Italian War of Independence.
 Bonin resigned as Minister of War and was replaced with Roon.

 The government submitted Roon's army reform bill in February 1860.
-Parliament opposed many of its provisions, especially the weakening of the Landwehr, and proposed a revised bill that did away with many of the government's desired reforms.
+The Landtag opposed many of its provisions, especially the weakening of the Landwehr, and proposed a revised bill that did away with many of the government's desired reforms.
 The Finance Minister, Patow, abruptly withdrew the bill on 5 May and instead simply requested a provisional budgetary increase of 9 million thalers, which was granted.
 William had already begun creating 'combined regiments' to replace the Landwehr, a process which increased after Patow acquired the additional funds.
-Although parliament was opposed to these actions, William maintained the new regiments with the guidance of Manteuffel.
+Although the Landtag was opposed to these actions, William maintained the new regiments with the guidance of Manteuffel.
 The liberal and middle-class Landwehr was thus subordinated in favor of the regular army, which was composed mostly of peasantry loyal to the Hohenzollern monarchy and conservative Junkers.